JordanCWard/SQL/README.md

 15. JPMorgan

 Your team at JPMorgan Chase is preparing to launch a new credit card, and to gain some insights, you're analyzing how many credit cards were issued each month. <br>
-Write a query that outputs the name of each credit card and the difference in the number of issued cards between the month with the highest issuance cards and the lowest issuance.
+Write a query that outputs the name of each credit card and the difference in the number of issued cards between the month with the highest issuance cards and the lowest issuance. <br>
 Arrange the results based on the largest disparity.

 ``` sql
 SELECT